doctrine/DoctrineMigrationsBundle/Resources/doc/index.rst

 your data structure.
 This could be necessary to update relations with some specific logic or to create new entities.

-Therefore you can just implement the ContainerAwareInterface with its needed methods to get full access to the container or ContainerAwareTrait if you use Symfony >= 2.4.
+Therefore you can just implement the ``ContainerAwareInterface`` with its needed methods to get full access to the container or ``ContainerAwareTrait``.

 .. code-block:: php